 You can monitor the most popular articles in your knowledge base to see what areas you staff are most interested in, and then take action based on that information.
 This includes viewing votes, subscriptions and comments on articles.
-For example, if an article has a large number of comments, it might be because the subject matter is contentious (for example, the article is a company announcement that there will be no bonus this year), or is inaccurate (for example, the article gives instructions on how to install a software update, but does not tell the user where to get the update from).
-Alternatively, the content is really great (for example, a very simple explanation of a complex process) and is popular for that reason.
+For example, if an article has a large number of comments, it might be because the subject matter is contentious (for example, the article is a company announcement that there will be no bonus this year), or is inaccurate, (for example, the article gives instructions on how to install a software update, but does not tell the user where to get the update from).
+Alternatively, the content is really great (for example, a very simple explanation of a complex process), and is popular for that reason.

 You'll often need to drill down into the article, and possibly use other sources of information, to understand why it is so popular.

-With Guide Professional and Enterprise plans, you can use the Reporting dashboard in Support to see the number of articles created, article views, and the total number of votes, subscriptions, and comments for articles in a knowledge base.
+You can use the Reporting dashboard in Support to see the number of articles created, article views, and the total number of votes, subscriptions, and comments for articles in a knowledge base.
 For all plans, you can use Google Analytics to see similar information.